Nebula-Software-Systems/Nebula.Caching/docs/documentation/Redis/AttributeUsage/AttributeUsage.md

 Sometimes you may have the need to give a group of caches the same duration, because there might be some logical grouping that you want to have.
 For this case, we have created cache groups.

 Cache groups allow you to specify, in your attribute definition, the cache group it belongs.
 That is done via the _CacheGroup_ property.
-There must be a corresponding configuration section under your cache root configuration section (as we saw before, _RedisConfig_ was the default for that) that indicates the duration for that cache group; that should be in a section called _CacheGroupSettings_ under your root one.
+There must be a corresponding configuration section under your cache root configuration section (as we saw before, _Redis_ was the default for that) that indicates the duration for that cache group; that should be in a section called _CacheGroupSettings_ under your root one.
 The duration time specificied should follow the pattern spoken about earlier, meaning following the _HH:MM:SS_ pattern

 Below you can find an example of cache groups in pratice, which puts the cache created on the method _SomeMethod_ inside a cache group called _GroupA_ and, according to this group's cache configuration, the cache will have a duration of 2 hours 23 minutes and 15 seconds.